dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 To prevent huge numbers of developers giving control of their dapps to SNSs before the SNS has been tested in production, access to the SNS is limited.
 Who gets to be one of the brave first developers is decided by the community by proposal.
 Later, when the SNS has a solid track record in production, this whitelist will be dropped.
-For local development, you can add your wallet to the whitelist using the following command:
+For local development, you can add your wallet to the whitelist using the following command and identity `developer-identity`:

 ``` bash
 # This command assumes that you are using an unencrypted identity and that you are using the identity you want to deploy the SNS with.